ReachableCEO/TSYSAncillaryBusinessDealMemo/DealMemoInput.md

 - storage
 - network
 - (for RackRental and STL franchisees) rentable assets
-- (for non TSYS sol-calc micro service franchisees) frontend website
+- (for non TSYS sol-calc micro service franchisees) front-end website

 which would be an inherent requirement in in the franchise agreement, that the franchisees have capacity/assets to rent and would have built all that out at their own expense.